 Principal Investigator (PI).
-The PI is a faculty member in either the professorial or research ranks overseeing a research laboratory and has the primary responsibility for maintaining a safe laboratory environment. ¬†The PI will ensure each laboratory he/she is responsible for has an individual identified as the contact person in case of emergencies and that current contact information for that person is posted on the door in clear view for first responders.
+The PI is a faculty member in either the professorial or research ranks overseeing a research laboratory and has the primary responsibility for maintaining a safe laboratory environment.
+The PI will ensure each laboratory they are responsible for has an individual identified as the contact person in case of emergencies and that current contact information for that person is posted on the door in clear view for first responders.
 The contact person must be knowledgeable about the research and hazards present in the laboratory.

-The PI will act to insure faculty, students, staff and visiting scholars receive the appropriate training, instruction and mentorship necessary to work safely in his/her laboratory.
+The PI will act to ensure faculty, students, staff and visiting scholars receive the appropriate training, instruction and mentorship necessary to work safely in their laboratory.
 In addition, the PI is responsible for assuring that suitable equipment and supplies are in place so that research can be conducted safely.
-Moreover, the PI is responsible for taking the actions necessary for his/her laboratory to comply with Rice policies as well as with all federal, state and local regulations.
+Moreover, the PI is responsible for taking the actions necessary for their laboratory to comply with Rice policies as well as with all federal, state and local regulations.

-The PI, will review the training programs available to people under his/her supervision in order to conclude that they adequately address the hazards posed by the specific materials and equipment in his/her laboratory.
-The PI will foster a culture of safety in his/her laboratory group.
+The PI, will review the training programs available to people under their supervision in order to conclude that they adequately address the hazards posed by the specific materials and equipment in their laboratory.
+The PI will foster a culture of safety in their laboratory group.

 Department chairs will verify that a PI has been assigned safety responsibility for each research laboratory and laboratory related space allocated to the department.
 Department chairs will also make clear assignments of safety responsibility for shared spaces and equipment used by personnel from more than one laboratory group.
 When a PI can no longer fulfill the safety responsibilities associated with a laboratory, the department chair will promptly assign those responsibilities to another PI.

 When laboratory space and equipment are shared among more than one department, the chairs of the participating departments will confer to assign safety responsibility.
-If the department chairs cannot agree on the individual, the relevant dean(s) and vice provost for research will select the responsible individual.
+If the department chairs cannot agree on the individual, the relevant dean(s) and Executive Vice President for Research will select the responsible individual.

 Shared Equipment Authority.
-The Vice Provost for Research, or his/her designee, will ensure an individual is assigned safety responsibility for space and equipment assigned to the Shared Equipment Authority (SEA).
+The Executive Vice President for Research, or their designee, will ensure an individual is assigned safety responsibility for space and equipment assigned to the Shared Equipment Authority (SEA).
 The Office of Research representative and the relevant department chair will confer on the assignment of safety responsibility when equipment is located in departmental space.

 Deans.
-Deans will work with departments and the vice provost for research to provide appropriate facilities, infrastructure and resources to support the safe conduct of research within their school/division.
+Deans will work with departments and the Executive Vice President for Research to provide appropriate facilities, infrastructure and resources to support the safe conduct of research within their school/division.
 Deans will participate in the laboratory safety problem resolution process to ensure outstanding issues are resolved in a timely manner.

 Safety Committee(s).
 Rice will maintain safety committees to review and monitor the use of recombinant DNA (rDNA), and other regulated materials proposed for use in PI laboratories or shared laboratory spaces.
-The safety committee(s) report to the vice provost for research and will work with EH&S to review and refine procedures associated with this policy; verify that checklists and templates are useful and appropriate; ensure interactions with faculty are constructive and enhance compliance with this policy; and confirm that safety issues arising through new facility construction and building remodeling as well as through changing federal, state and local safety guidelines and requirements are addressed.
+The safety committee(s) report to the Executive Vice President for Research and will work with EH&S to review and refine procedures associated with this policy; verify that checklists and templates are useful and appropriate; ensure interactions with faculty are constructive and enhance compliance with this policy; and confirm that safety issues arising through new facility construction and building remodeling as well as through changing federal, state and local safety guidelines and requirements are addressed.

 Environmental Health & Safety (EH&S).
 Rice EH&S will assist the deans, department chairs and PIs with the implementation of this policy.
 EH&S will establish and monitor safety practices and training programs and review mechanisms that support safe laboratory practices.
 EH&S will support the PIs in the preparation of training materials and safety plans.
 EH&S will review and approve laboratory specific safety plans as part of the annual laboratory inspection process.